vldbss-2021/vldb-2021-labs/tinykv/doc_ss/lab2.md

 #### Implement the `Rollback` and `CheckTxnStatus` Commands

-`Rollback` is used unlock the key and put the `Rollback Record` for a key. `CheckTxnStatus` is used to query the primary key lock status for a specific transaction. try to implement the missing code in `kv/transaction/commands/rollback.go` and `kv/transaction/commands/checkTxn.go`, These code parts are marked with:
+`Rollback` is used to unlock the key and put the `Rollback Record` for a key. `CheckTxnStatus` is used to query the primary key lock status for a specific transaction. try to implement the missing code in `kv/transaction/commands/rollback.go` and `kv/transaction/commands/checkTxn.go`, These code parts are marked with:

 ```
 // YOUR CODE HERE (lab2).